timkaechele/herb/docs/bindings/javascript/reference.md

 outline: deep
 ---

-# `erbx` Reference
+# `herb` Reference

-The `erbx` module exposes a few methods for you to lex, extract and parse HTML+ERB source code.
+The `herb` module exposes a few methods for you to lex, extract and parse HTML+ERB source code.

 ## JavaScript API